Implementing Good Personal Cybersecurity Practices Can Keep You and Your Devices Secure

 Once a cybercriminal obtains a few pieces of your sensitive information they may be able to fake your identity and commit identity fraud.
 They may apply for credit accounts in your name, file fake tax returns, and do types of fraud that will disrupt your life.
 Once a victim of identity theft it is difficult to identify fraudulent accounts and then get everything straightened out.

 How to protect yourself from identity theft

 Always ensure you are visiting web pages that are secure.
 Do not reveal any personal or sensitive information while using social media sites. do not send sensitive information like social security numbers or banking details when using email.
 Be aware of suspicious emails from senders you do not know.
 Email is used by cybercriminals as a weapon in an attempt to not only deliver Malware but to initiate phishing attacks.

 As cybercriminals become more creative and sophisticated the variety and types of scams and attacks increase.
-By using good personal cybersecurity practices you can spot and prevent being harm by a variety of scams.
+By using good personal cybersecurity practices you can spot and prevent being harmed by a variety of scams.
 Cybercriminals may use a sense of urgency to get you to fall victim to their scam.
 They may also make offers that seem too good to be true.
 Beware of these types of emails and marketing campaigns.

 Don’t get caught off guard.
 Don’t become complacent just because you have always avoided malicious attacks.
 When you least expect is when it will happen.
 Use best practices along with common sense to spot and avoid scams.
 Cybercriminals have the advantage.
 We must realize that.

 A cybercriminal can automate attacks, performing thousands of attacks in a fast sequence.
 They only need to be successful one time out of the thousands of attacks.
 We, on the other hand, need to be able to mitigate every one of the thousands of attacks.

 We can’t protect ourselves from every threat out there.
 We can mitigate the threats that can do the most damage by using good personal cybersecurity practices.
 Always consider the value of the information or resource we are protecting.